-5.1 Driving
+4.1 Driving the motorhome

-- ► The base vehicle is a commercial vehicle (small truck).
-Adjust your driving technique accordingly. - ▶ Before commencing the journey and after short interruptions of the journey, ensure that the entrance step is completely retracted. - ► A seat belt is fitted for each seat which is permitted for travel.
-Please keep your seat belt fastened during the journey. - ▶ Never open your seat belts when travelling. - ▶ Passengers must remain in the seats provided. - The doors must remain locked. - ► Avoid braking with a jerk. - ▶ If a navigation system is used, only change the destination when the vehicle is stationary.
-Drive to a car park or stop in a safe area when changing the destination. - ▶ Do not play DVDs using the monitor of the navigation system during the journey. - ► Always switch off outdoor light/awning light during the journey.
+- ▶ The base vehicle is a commercial vehicle (small truck).
+Adjust your driving technique accordingly. - ▶ Before commencing the journey and after short interruptions of the journey, ensure that the entrance step is completely retracted. - ▶ A seat belt is fitted for each seat which is permitted for travel.
+Please keep your seat belt fastened during the journey. - ▶ Never open your seat belts when travelling. - ▶ Passengers must remain in the seats provided. - ▶ The doors must remain locked. - ► Avoid braking with a jerk. - ▶ If a navigation system is used, only change the destination when the vehicle is stationary.
+Drive to a car park or stop in a safe area when changing the destination. - ▶ Do not play DVDs using the monitor of the navigation system during the journey. - Always switch off outdoor light/awning light during the journey.

-- Drive slowly on poor roads. - ➤ Take extreme care when driving onto ferries, crossing uneven roads and driving in reverse.
+- ▷ Drive slowly on poor roads. - Take extreme care when driving onto ferries, crossing uneven roads and driving in reverse.
 Because of the relatively large overhang, larger vehicles might swing out and "touch ground" in unfavourable conditions.
 This can cause damage to the underbody or to parts fitted there.

-- ▶ If an accident occurs as a result of these instructions not being observed, the manufacturer will not be responsible for damages caused. - > The safety measures stipulated in chapter 3 have to be observed. - ▶ If a reversing camera is installed in the vehicle, the camera is automatically switched on when driving in reverse gear.
+- ▶ If an accident occurs as a result of these instructions not being observed, the manufacturer will not be responsible for damages caused. - If a reversing camera is installed in the vehicle, the camera is automatically switched on when driving in reverse gear.

-5.2 Reversing camera (partially special equipment)
+4.2 Reversing camera (partially special equipment)